Stock routers are limited, and getting the best setup and performance out of them can be very difficult.

 The first hurdle is choosing your router.

 If you've got an old one lying around in the house, then you can look at their router database page to find out if it's possible to install DD-WRT on it.
 You can also use the DD-WRT router list to find a router for yourself.
 While very similar, we'd recommend the later as it's kept more up to date with information.

 You'll see many websites that use the iconic Linksys WRT54G / WRT54GL for creating a super router, however, it's extremely outdated, lacks any USB ports, and so it's nowhere near the best DD-WRT router anymore.

 Instead, for my demonstrations, I will be using an Asus RT-AC56U.
 It has a great processor, lots of RAM and Flash memory, and 2 USB ports which help increase its practicality exponentially, and you can grab it off Amazon for a mere $100.
 It's also a dual-band (2.4GHz and 5GHz router networks) which allows for better transfer speeds and network connectivity.

-If you have a lower (or higher) budget, then you can also look at our best routers for DD-WRT list for other options that we recommend.
-SmallNetBuilder has also put together an excellent tool that allows you to find exactly the right router based on your requirements and specifications.
+If you have a lower (or higher) budget, then take a look at our best routers for DD-WRT list for routers that we recommend.

 DD-WRT vs. OpenWRT vs. Tomato